RedwoodSoftware/MFT_Server_Docker/README.md

 JSCAPE provides limited support for its products running in Docker containers.

 ### What We Support
-- Functional issues within the JSCAPE container itself
+- Functional product issues within the JSCAPE container itself

 ### What We Don't Support
 - Issues related to the container orchestration environment (e.g., Kubernetes, Docker Swarm), including: